SlyrisOrg/doc/dev/howtoreview.md

 Read the code carefully and think about what could be improved:
 Is there a better way to achieve something ?
 Could it be easier to read ?
 Could it be easier to maintain ?
 Is it flexible enough ?
 Can you suggest anything ?
-Make yourself a To-Do list of everything you want to check when reviewing.
+Write yourself a To-Do list of everything you want to check when reviewing.

 <u>Show examples</u><br>
 Review comments are short messages, and should remain that way.
-It is however a good idea to provide concrete examples or links to that illustrate your point.
+It is however a good idea to provide links to concrete examples or documents that illustrate your point.

 <u>Be positive</u><br>
 Review is not about criticizing people, it is about improving code quality.
 Make sure your remarks always remain constructive.